zahrra55/Solar_system/README.md

   - Orbital speeds.
   - Distances from the sun.
   Add new planets or customize their colors.

-Notes:
+### Notes:
   - Ensure that the OpenTK package is installed properly; otherwise, the rendering may not work.
   - If you encounter errors related to dependencies, try cleaning the project (Build > Clean Solution) and rebuilding it.

+---

-🛠 Technologies Used
+## 🛠 Technologies Used

 - Programming Language: C#
 - Graphics Library: OpenTK (Open Toolkit)
 - Development Environment: Visual Studio

+---
-📄 License:
+## 📄 License:

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this project as per the license terms.
+- This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+- Feel free to use, modify, and distribute this project as per the license terms.

+---

-Acknowledgements
+## Acknowledgements

 - University of Baghdad: For the academic inspiration and support.
 - OpenTK Developers: For providing a powerful and easy-to-use toolkit for graphics development.
-- Visual Studio Team: For creating an excellent development environment.